VilnaCRM-Org/website-infrastructure/README.md

 Default output format [None]:
 ```

-In case, if you are using other region, please respecify it in the `tfvars`.
+In case, if you are using any other region, please respecify it in the `tfvars`.
 Also specify your own domain name in the `tfvars`.

 After you can move to the next step.

 ### Environmental variables

 Also before running you need to set up some local variables:
 - **TF_VAR_SLACK_WORKSPACE_ID** - ID of your Slack workspace.
 - **TF_VAR_CODEPIPELINE_SLACK_CHANNEL_ID** - ID of Slack channel where the deployments notification will be posted.
 - **TF_VAR_WEBSITE_ALERTS_SLACK_CHANNEL_ID** - ID of Slack channel where the CodePipeline alerts will be posted.